sarajuliefrajtova/english-for-designer/05-storytelling/process.md

 — Read [the article](./index.md) <!-- index.md -->

 ## Choosing a topic
+From the very beginning I was convinced that I wanted to communicate something what has been deeply rooted within myself for a long time.
+But because it's not just rooted in the mind, it's much further down, it only came to the surface when I gave it space.
+However, many times it has been drowned out by the voice of the mind, by the thousands of thoughts that have eclipsed it.

 ## First ideas & topic connections
 - Full responsibility for each and every action